ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

 - Semantic References: It MUST be possible to reference a document as a semantic entity, including whatever editorial updates have been made.

-- Professional Editing: It MUST be possible to have professional editing for documents.

 # Generic Structure